GoogleContainerTools/skaffold/docs-v2/content/en/docs/references/cli/_index.md

   -m, --module=[]: Filter Skaffold configs to only the provided named modules
-      --remote-cache-dir='': Specify the location of the remote cache (default $HOME/.skaffold/remote-cache) --skip-build=false: Skip generating build artifacts in Skaffold config --sync-remote-cache='always': Controls how Skaffold manages the remote config cache (see `remote-cache-dir`).
+      --remote-cache-dir='': Specify the location of the remote cache (default $HOME/.skaffold/remote-cache) --skip-build=false: Skip generating build artifacts in Skaffold config --skip-unreachable-dirs=false: Instead of erroring, it will skip the directories that cannot be accessed due to permissions
+      --sync-remote-cache='always': Controls how Skaffold manages the remote config cache (see `remote-cache-dir`).
 One of `always` (default), `missing`, or `never`. `always` syncs remote repositories to latest on access. `missing` only clones remote repositories if they do not exist locally. `never` means the user takes responsibility for updating remote repositories.

 Usage: